brown-palm/visual-question-decomposition/README.md

 ### Deprecated OpenAI Models

 Unfortunately, the default GPT models (`code-davinci-002`, `text-davinci-002`, `text-davinci-003`) used in ViperGPT and our paper are (or will shortly be) [deprecated](https://platform.openai.com/docs/deprecations).
+Moreover, the legacy [Completions API](https://platform.openai.com/docs/api-reference/completions) is critical to several functions of this repository.
+You may work around these restrictions by specifying different GPT models and adjusting the prompts appropriately (e.g. see this [chat prompt for ViperGPT](https://github.com/cvlab-columbia/viper/blob/main/prompts/chatapi.prompt)), but your milage may vary.
 For reproducibility and best practices, we strongly recommend using open-source LLMs in your future research.

-We instead provide the options (in the above CLI settings) to use different GPT models.
-However, our work is designed around the legacy [Completions API](https://platform.openai.com/docs/api-reference/completions), so your milage may vary.
-If you use a Chat model (e.g. `gpt-4`) with ViperGPT, you may have to adjust the prompt ([example](https://github.com/cvlab-columbia/viper/blob/main/prompts/chatapi.prompt)).
-The Successive method, GPT-based evaluation metric, and MC evaluation of ViperGPT strictly require the Completions API and will not work.

 # Citation